cleunggit/github_101/readme.md

 #### 7. What is a fork?
 Why would you want to have a fork?

 #### 8. What is a clone?
 How many clones can you have?

+#### 9. Should you put a Github repository inside of another Github repository?

 ## Additional Resources